 Download here: typingclub.com

 If your child enjoys solving mazes, this typing game may appeal to them.
-Here, Keyman has to collect every key around the maze to open a treasure chest.
+Here, the Keyman’s aim is to collect every key around the maze to open a treasure chest.
 To facilitate his smooth passage, players must press the appropriate keys to move him in a certain direction.

 Download here: typinggames.com

 It includes games for adults too.
-This website offers endless entertainment while ensuring everyone can learn something new.
+This website offers endless entertainment while ensuring everyone gets lessons to learn something new.

 Download here: typetastic.com